- What is the 16-19 Bursary Fund

 - they feel the granting of a Discretionary Bursary would enable them to remain in education.

 - How and when do they apply?

-To apply, they must complete the 16-19 Bursary Fund Application Form and submit this to Mrs Bean with the correct supporting evidence as early as possible in the school year.
+To apply, they must complete the 16-19 Bursary Fund Application Form and submit this to the 6th Form Office with the correct supporting evidence as early as possible in the school year.

-They can apply for a Bursary at any point in the year but those applying before the date above will be given priority.
-Bursaries can only be made after this date if sufficient funds are available.
+They can apply for a Bursary at any point in the year but those applying earlier in the year will be given priority.
+Bursaries can only be made later in the year if sufficient funds are available.
 The Bursary scheme will close when the funds allocated have been used.

 - How much is the Bursary?

-The Guaranteed Bursary is up to £1,200 per annum and the Discretionary Bursary is dependent on individual circumstances and funds available.
+The Vulnerable Student Bursary is up to £1,200 per annum and the Discretionary Bursary is dependent on individual circumstances and funds available.

 Will the Bursary affect any benefits I may be receiving?

 No, it will not affect any benefits or financial support you are receiving from elsewhere.

 - How and when does it get paid?